Weight gain during pregnancy: what to check?

 What is the usual weight gain during pregnancy?

-As explained above, this varies from woman to woman, and depends on a number of factors such as pre-pregnancy BMI, the age and general health of the pregnant woman, as well as the number of fetuses in the pipeline!
-But in general, experts recommend an average weight gain of 11 to 16 kg for women with a normal pre-pregnancy BMI, i.e. around 0.5 to 2 kg per month.
+As explained above, this varies from woman to woman, and depends on a number of factors, such as pre-pregnancy BMI, the age and general health of the pregnant woman, and the number of fetuses in the pipeline!
+But in general, experts recommend an average gain of 11 to 16 kg for women with a normal pre-pregnancy BMI, or around 0.5 to 2 kg per month.
 For overweight or obese women, a smaller gain is recommended, while for those with an underweight pre-pregnancy weight, a larger gain is required.

-During this period, it's normal to gain a little weight, or even none at all for some.
+During this period, it's normal to gain a little weight, or even none at all for some women.
 You may even lose a little weight due to nausea or vomiting.

-During this stage, intake is generally higher than during the first trimester.
+During this stage, weight gain is generally greater than during the first trimester.
 This is because the fetus is developing rapidly, and most organs are still forming.
 What's more, most women start to feel a greater appetite and have a slightly stronger fork!

-On average, she averages 0.5 kg to 1 kg per week, i.e. between 5 kg and 6 kg over this period.
+The average weight gain is between 0.5 and 1 kg per week, i.e. between 5 and 6 kg over this period.

-This depends on each woman's metabolism, but the average gain should be 2 kg per month.
-It is generally greater over this period, as caloric requirements and fetal weight increase.
+It depends on each woman's metabolism, but the average gain should be 2 kg per month.
+The gain is generally greater during this period, as caloric requirements and fetal weight increase.

-What are the complications associated with weight gain during pregnancy?
+What are the complications of weight gain during pregnancy?

-While weight gain is an inherent part of pregnancy, it's important to remember that too much or too little is not good for you!
+While weight gain is an inherent part of pregnancy, it's important to remember that both too much and too little are not good!

-Excessive weight gain during pregnancy can lead to a variety of complications, such as an increased risk of gestational diabetes detected by pregnancy glycosuria, high blood pressure, pre-eclampsia, caesarean section,premature delivery or fetal macrosomia (a baby with a high birth weight).
+Excessive weight gain during pregnancy can lead to various complications, such as an increased risk of gestational diabetes detected by pregnancy glycosuria, high blood pressure, pre-eclampsia, Caesarean section,premature delivery or fetal macrosomia (a baby with a high birth weight).
 It can also increase the risk of complications during labor and delivery, such as longer labor or difficulty pushing.

 In case of insufficient weight gain

-If so, this can lead to fetal complications such as increased risk of intrauterine growth retardation, premature birth, low birth weight, or long-term health problems for the baby.
+This can lead to complications for the fetus, such as an increased risk of intrauterine growth retardation, premature birth, low birth weight, or long-term health problems for the baby.

 For the mother, the risks are mainly a lack of essential nutrients and reduced resistance to infection.